I’m 6 months pregnant and am starting to get weird bluish-purple veins on my legs. What are these and why am I getting them? - Tyneesha

 But here are some ways to reduce varicose vein pain and avoid making the veins worse:

 Take frequent breaks and move around as much as possible if you have to stand or sit for a while.

 Don't cross your legs when sitting.

-Elevate your feet frequently.
+Elevate your feet often.

 Wear maternity support hose.
 These special pantyhose gently compress the leg muscles and squeeze the veins to help push the blood back toward the heart.
-They differ from regular pantyhose because they apply gradual amounts of pressure to the leg, with most compression occurring at the ankle and less further up the leg.
+They differ from regular pantyhose because they apply gradual amounts of pressure to the leg, with the most compression at the ankle and less farther up the leg.
 It's important to avoid tight socks or knee-highs that squeeze at a particular spot on the leg, as this can cut off circulation.